thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 In Angular 2, we don't need to specify how scope properties are bound in our component, the consumer does.
-That means, this gets **a lot** easier in Angular too, because all we need to do is this:
+That means, this gets **a lot** easier in Angular too, because all we need to do is to import the `@Input()` decorator and teach our component about an input property, like this:

 {% highlight javascript %}
 {% raw %}
+import {Component, Input} from 'angular2/core';

 @Component({
-  selector: 'zippy',
+  selector: 'zippy'
-  inputs: ['title']
 })
 export class Zippy {
+  @Input() title: string;
   ...
 }
 {% endraw %}
 {% endhighlight %}

-Notice the `inputs` property in our component annotation?
-It's a list of property names where we can define which component attribute maps to which component input property.
 Basically what we're doing here, is telling Angular that the value of the `title` **attribute** is projected to the `title` **property**.
 Input data that flows into the component.
-If we want to map the `title` property to a different attribute name, we can do so by using the following syntax:
+If we want to map the `title` property to a different attribute name, we can do so by passing the attribute name to `@Input()`:

 {% highlight javascript %}
 {% raw %}
 @Component({
-  selector: 'zippy',
+  selector: 'zippy'
-  inputs: ['title: zippy-title']
 })
 export class Zippy {
+  @Input('zippyTitle') title: string;
   ...
 }
 {% endraw %}
 {% endhighlight %}

 But for simplicity's sake, we stick with the shorthand synax.
-There's nothing more to do to make the title configurable, let's update the template annotation for `hello` app.
+There's nothing more to do to make the title configurable, let's update the template for `hello` app.

 {% highlight javascript %}
 {% raw %}